 It is commonly used to treat anxiety, high blood pressure, and heart conditions.
 But if you’re struggling with asthma, it could be a lifesaver.

-This article will give you all the information you need to understand asthma better, and it will help you find the right treatment options for you.
+This article will give you all the information you need to understand asthma better and help you find the right treatment options for you.

 What is a beta blocker?